The Impact of Self-Awareness on Relationships

 This sad and unfortunate limitation encourages dishonesty, and in some cases the duality is so bad that it makes people turn to escapes like alcohol, drug use, and other addictions that end up causing neurosis.

-When people turn to external sources such as alcohol, drugs, happy hour, parties, spectator sports, and hobbies in order to get short “one-shot” blasts of self-esteem, self-worth, pleasure, and happiness, it creates a void inside our state of being.
+When people turn to external sources such as alcohol, drugs, happy hour, parties, spectator sports, and hobbies to get short “one-shot” blasts of self-esteem, self-worth, pleasure, and happiness, it creates a void inside our state of being.

 “When you escape, you only get a momentary boost, and then you are worse off than when you started.”